kien9977/MaxDRL_public_python/README.md

 ```

 # License
-This code is completely FREE TO EDIT
+THIS CODE IS COMPLETELY FREE TO EDIT AND FREELY TO REDISTRIBUTE YOUR VERSION.
+IF YOU REDDISTRIBUTE MY CODE WITHOUT ANY EDIT, PLEASE GIVE ME A CREDIT

 # Tiếng Việt